tiffehr/collaboration-capstone/docs/README.md

 #### [A] Audience:

 - [x] **Small**, plus
-- [ ] Method for assessing and quantifying(?) impact
+- [ ] Method for tracking and quantifying(?) impact
-- [ ] Public fundraising plan and statement of need
+- [ ] Public fundraising plan and/or statement of need
 - [ ] Data analysis methodology (where applicable)
 - [ ] Open-sourced data (where applicable)
 - [ ] TK[^suggestion]